How do you feel right now?

 Are you comfortable?
 Perhaps you’re reading this while sitting in a comfortable position around those who bring comfort to your life.
 Others may be reading this on their commute to work for instance, where they’re neither physically or psychologically comfortable being themselves.

 The people we choose to surround ourselves with after a hard day’s work tend to make us feel comfortable.
 We find some people easier to open up to whilst sharing our deeper feelings or desires.

-Your ability to bring comfort to others’ hectic lives is a powerful tool in attracting people.
+Your ability to make someone comfortable around you is a powerful tool in attracting people.
 If you’re good at making people feel comfortable, you wouldn’t only attract their presence, but become an attractive entity with whom they’re willing to share meaningful information.

 This article offers two things to remember when attempting to make people feel comfortable around you.

 The subject matter leans more toward the notion of psychological comfort, but can also be applied to physical comfort as well.
 Making people feel comfortable around you may depend on you letting go of some of your own comfortable desires.
 Your ability to attract good people into your life should take precedent however.
 Think through just how much you’re willing to sacrifice in order to become an attractor of others.

 A big reason for why we feel comfortable around others, is because of the support we receive from them.
 Whether you’re chasing your dreams or chasing the bus, those who bring us comfort will strive to help us achieve our goals.
 We feel comfortable around those we tell our goals to, and we don’t fear their judgment or advice.